Home

 This resource is also included in Google Slides!
 Text boxes have already been created to make it easier for you and your students!
 Each slide includes two instruction solution tabs for when students accidentally delete text boxes and when they want to zoom in (to enlarge worksheets).
 It's super helpful for students who are not that familiar with how to use Google Slides or need the extra assistance.

-All three Making Predictions Graphic Organizers have the same instructions but are in different formats, which allows you to differentiate for students!
+All four Making Predictions Graphic Organizers have the same instructions but are in different formats, which allows you to differentiate for students!

-⭐ Format #1: contains 3 rows of sticky notes (allows for 3 predictions)
+⭐ Format #2: contains 3 rows of clouds (allows for 3 predictions)

-⭐ Format #2: contains 2 rows of sticky notes (allows for 2 predictions)
+⭐ Format #3: contains 2 rows of clouds (allows for 2 predictions)

-⭐ Format #3: contains 1 row of sticky notes (allows for 1 prediction)
+⭐ Format #4: contains 1 huge cloud (allows for 1 prediction)

-► These visually appealing worksheets contain realistic Post-It Sticky Notes clipart!
-These graphic organizers are designed to support students in making predictions using any text under study.
-As they read, students will make strong predictions based on important text clues.
-Later, they will determine if their predictions are correct as well as what actually happened.
+► These graphic organizers are designed to support students in making predictions using any text under study.
+As they read, students will make predictions and explain why they made these predictions (suggesting that they refer to the text for specific evidence).
+Later, they will write what actually happened to confirm whether or not their predictions are correct.

 ► These graphic organizers can be used with whole group instruction, small group instruction, and with novel groups/literature circles.
 These graphic organizers can also be assigned as a "Purpose for Reading" during silent reading time, classwork, or homework!